What Does a Medicare Part D Prescription Drug Plan Offer?

 Medicare Part D includes a potential coverage gap when you might pay a higher portion of your prescription medication costs.
 You will not necessarily get to this point.

 If you and your Medicare Prescription Drug Plan spend a certain combined amount on prescription drug costs during a calendar year, you may reach the coverage gap.
-In most cases you pay up to 51% of the costs of generic drugs and up to 40% of brand-name drug costs (in 2017).
-After you reach a certain out-of-pocket spending total, the coverage gap closes and you’ll pay a small copayment or coinsurance for your prescriptions for the rest of the year.
+In most cases you pay up to 25% of the costs of generic drugs and up to 25% of covered brand-name drug costs (in 2020).
+After you reach a certain out-of-pocket spending total, you’ll pay a copayment or coinsurance for your prescriptions for the rest of the plan year.

 Another way to get Medicare Part D prescription drug coverage